 Ashok’s research over the years has been funded by NSF, NIH, DoD, DARPA and DOE.
 Prior to joining RENCI and UNC in 2013, Krishnamurthy was for many years at the Ohio Supercomputer Center (OSC) and a faculty member at The Ohio State University.
 While at OSC, Krishnamurthy played a crucial role in establishing OSC’s successful industrial outreach initiative called Blue Collar Computing.
 He also helped develop and deploy cyberinfrastructure that allows researchers to easily access and use computing and storage resources at OSC.
 Krishnamurthy holds PhD and master’s degrees in electrical and computer engineering from the University of Florida and a bachelor’s degree in electrical engineering from the Indian Institute of Technology.

-Her previous professional life includes K-12 teaching and managing one of UNC-CH’s genetics laboratories focused on the research of transcription regulation of human and model organisms.
-She has supported the research in ENCODE and modENCODE projects funded by the National Institutes of Health.
-Asia holds an MA in literature from Warsaw University, Poland, and a post-graduate diploma in Human Resources Management from the School of Business and International Finances & International School of Managers in Warsaw, Poland.
+Her previous professional life included K-12 teaching and managing one of UNC-CH’s genetics laboratories, which focused on researching transcription regulation of human and model organisms.
+She has supported the research in ENCODE and modENCODE projects funded by the National Institutes of Health and continues to deploy her NIH experience to current RENCI projects.
+Asia holds an MA in literature from the University of Warsaw, Poland, and a postgraduate diploma in Human Resources and Organizational Management from the School of Business and International Finances & International School of Managers in Warsaw, Poland.

 Kristi Andrews is the Associate Director of Finance & Research Administration at RENCI.
 She is responsible for the institute’s day-to-day fiscal management and research administration.
 This includes accounting, purchasing, travel, effort management and sponsored research administration.
 Kristi and her team are responsible for managing all institutional and sponsored research funding.
 RENCI sponsored research funding comes from a variety of sources, including the National Science Foundation, the National Institutes of Health, the Department of Energy and the Department of Homeland Security.
 Her team also provides assistance with submission of research proposals, ensuring that the institute remains in compliance with university, state and federal guidelines.
 In addition to RENCI, Kristi’s team also manages finance and research administration for the UNC Center for Natural Hazards Resilience and the Center for Galapagos Studies.